keycloakify/keycloakify-starter/README.md

 > This starter is for **Component-level customization**, if you only want to customize **the page at the CSS level**
 > heads over to [keycloakify-starter](https://github.com/garronej/keycloakify-starter).

-> If you are only looking to create a theme and don't care about integrating it into a preexisting React app there
+> If you are only looking to create a theme and don't care about integrating it into a React app there
 > are a lot of things that you can remove from this starter.
-[Please read this](https://github.com/garronej/keycloakify-advanced-starter#standalone-keycloak-theme).
+[Please read this](#standalone-keycloak-theme).

 # Quick start